Summer Electronic Benefit Transfer for Children (SEBTC)

 Fiscal Year 2019 Summer EBT Request for Applications

-Letters of Intent from applicants are due by November 15, 2018.
-USDA will invite all State agencies that submit an LOI to participate in a webinar or conference call on November 27, 2018 to review obligations and expectations of the RFA as an aid in developing applications.
-Final applications must be uploaded on grants.gov no later than 11:59 pm EST on January 2, 2019.
+Letters of Intent from applicants are due by Nov.
+15, 2018.
+USDA will invite all state agencies that submit an LOI to participate in a webinar or conference call on Nov.
+27, 2018 to review obligations and expectations of the RFA as an aid in developing applications.
+Final applications must be uploaded on grants.gov no later than 11:59 pm EST on Jan.
+2, 2019.

-As part of its efforts to end child hunger, the United States Department of Agriculture (USDA) Food and Nutrition Service (FNS) created the Summer Electronic Benefits Transfer for Children (SEBTC) demonstration to study the use of SNAP and WIC electronic benefits transfer (EBT) technology in providing food assistance to low-income children during the summer by providing their families with more resources to use at food stores.
+As part of its efforts to end child hunger, the USDA Food and Nutrition Service (FNS) created the Summer Electronic Benefits Transfer for Children (SEBTC) demonstration to study the use of SNAP and WIC electronic benefits transfer (EBT) technology in providing food assistance to low-income children during the summer by providing their families with more resources to use at food stores.

 Documents Related to SEBTC